TnDgla/Omegle/README.md

-### **Project Name: Google  Meet Clone**
+### **Project Name: Omegle Clone**

-The **Google Meet Clone** is a real-time video chatting application built using **WebRTC, React, Node.js, and Socket.IO**.
+The **Omegle Clone** is a real-time video chatting application built using **WebRTC, React, Node.js, and Socket.IO**.
 It connects random users for one-on-one video calls, simulating the functionality of Omegle.
 The project demonstrates the use of peer-to-peer communication protocols and modern web technologies.

 ---